 In the case of submissions for the award of PhD, the examiners may also recommend:

-(v) that the candidate should be awarded the degree of MPhil with no corrections to the thesis being required;
+(v) that the candidate should be awarded the degree of MPhil or Masters by Research with no corrections to the thesis being required;

-(vi) that the candidate should be awarded the degree of MPhil subject to minor corrections being made to the thesis to the satisfaction of the internal or another of the examiners;
+(vi) that the candidate should be awarded the degree of MPhil or Masters by Research subject to corrections being made to the thesis in not more than three months for an MPhil, and not more than one month from a Masters by Research to the satisfaction of the internal or another of the examiners;

-(vii) that the thesis should be referred for resubmission, after a further period of no more than twelve and no less than three months, for the degree of MPhil.
+(vii) that the thesis should be referred for resubmission, after a further period of no more than twelve and no less than three months, for the degree of MPhil or no more than three months and no less than one month for a Masters by Research.
 A thesis may normally be referred on one occasion only.
 The thesis shall be re-examined, normally by the original examiners.
 The examiners may require a further oral examination.

 Powers of Boards of Studies

-- To determine whether students have fulfilled award and programme requirements to permit entry to University assessments and make recommendations to Senate.
+- To determine whether students have fulfilled award and programme requirements to permit entry to University assessments and make recommendations to Standing Committee on Assessment acting on behalf of Senate.

-- To make recommendations to Senate on exemptions or exceptions to such arrangements.
+- To make recommendations to Standing Committee on Assessment acting on behalf of Senate on exemptions or exceptions to such arrangements.

-Students must follow all other examination requirements as set out in the Code of Practice on Research Degree programmes.
+Students must follow all other examination requirements as set out in the Policy on Research Degrees.
 Any student not complying with examination requirements may be deemed to have failed the assessment and may not be given a reassessment opportunity.